aerospike/aerospike-client-python/doc/aerospike.rst

 List Order
 -----------------
-Flags used by list order:
+Flags used by list order.

 .. data:: LIST_UNORDERED